Zaneham/plankalkul-compiler/README.md

 Existing implementations handle the *linearised* notation rather well.
 However, Zuse's actual notation was **two-dimensional**, a sort of spreadsheet-meets-lambda-calculus affair that looks like ASCII art designed by a mathematician with strong opinions about vertical alignment.

-This compiler aims to handle both.
+This compiler aims to handle both :-)

 ## Features